SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/disabledreason/readme.md

-## Adding Parameters to Annotations
+## Adding Parameters to Annotations Using Rewrite Actions

+In this example we will:

-- Demonstrate matching annotations
+- Demonstrate searching and matching annotations.
-- Amending annotation using template
+- Amending annotations using mustache templates.

+Sensei provides the ability to match problematic code patterns and then amend them to agreed implementations.
+In this example I am using `@Disabled` without a parameter as the problematic code pattern.

+## Disabled Test Annotation

 Disabled tests without a reason can prove problematic over the long term because we forget why we disabled it.